Anemia is caused by three main factors: blood loss, low red blood cell production, and red blood cell destruction.

 How Does Anemia Affect Pregnancy?Anemia is a condition in which your body doesn't make enough red blood cells.
 The most common type is iron-deficiency anemia which 50% of women develop during pregnancy.

 Iron SupplementsFerrous sulfate (Fer-In-Sol, Slow Fe, Feosol, Feratab) is a supplement used for the treatment of iron deficiency anemias.
-Side effects, drug interactions, dosage, storage, and safety information should be reviewed prior to taking this supplement.
+The most common side effects associated with ferrous sulfate treatment are constipation, dark stools, stomach pain, nausea, and vomiting.

 Pernicious AnemiaPernicious anemia is a blood disorder in which the body does not make enough red blood cells due to a lack of vitamin B12 in the blood.
 Pernicious anemia can develop from a lack of a protein that helps the body absorb vitamin B12, not getting enough B12 in the diet, and certain intestinal conditions that interfere with the absorption of vitamin B12 such as Crohn's disease, celiac sprue, or ulcerative colitis.
 There is no cure for pernicious anemia, thus treatment is life-long.